Home > Business > Training > Effectively identify the training needs of your employees

 Example of classification

-• determine priority actions and audiences.
+• identify priority actions and target audiences.

-In particular, those who voluntarily engage in negotiation (less than 300 employees) can benefit from aid covering 50 % of the costs of designing and developing the GPEC plan (€15,000 maximum).
+In particular, companies that enter into negotiations voluntarily (with fewer than 300 employees) can receive aid covering 50 % of the costs of designing and drawing up the GPEC plan (maximum €15,000).

-Ensure the effectiveness of your GPEC system
+Ensuring the effectiveness of its GPEC system

 The climate and resilience law of August 22, 2021 considers the forward-looking management of jobs and skills as a lever for action in the ecological transition.

-2/ Identify individual needs through professional interviews
+2/ Identifying individual needs through professional interviews

 • Inform the employee about the activation of their CPF and the possibilities for topping up this account.